 Annie was born and raised in Ireland.
 She worked as an illustrator in Dublin before moving to San Francisco in 1989, two weeks before the earthquake.
 Annie is inspired by San Francisco, people-watching, textile designs, walks, gardens, short stories, and her own dreams and daydreams.
 She doodles constantly.

 Eric was born and raised on the industrial shores of Lake Michigan.
 He studied at the Cleveland Institute of Art, and moved to the west coast in 1987.
-Eric finds constant inspiration in the scale and diversity of the the California culture and landscape, and will forever love the mix of natural beauty, urban grit, and human diversity on display in San Francisco.
+Eric finds constant inspiration in the scale and diversity of the the California culture and landscape, and will forever love the mix of natural beauty, urban grit, and diversity on display.

-Annie and Eric met in Berkeley in 1998, were married in 2001, and started 3 Fish Studios in 2007.
-From its original space in the Dogpatch to its now permanent place in the Ocean Beach Republic, the pair have created a dedicated space where they can make and show their work together, and invite people to do the same.
+Annie and Eric met in Berkeley in 1998, were married in 2001, and started 3 Fish Studios in San Francisco in 2007.
+From its original space in SF's Dogpatch district, to their memorable storefront in the SF's Outer Sunset, and now to their new location in Amador County, in the foothills of the Sierra Nevada, the pair have created a dedicated space where they can make and show their work together.